bachelor-2014/report/v2/software.md

 The configuration file is written in JSON.
 An example of a component in a configuration file can be seen in figure \ref{fig:example_config}.
-As a part of the configuration every component needs to state its type, name and some parameters that the C++ code of the component will use.
-The parameters are often used to define on which ports some hardware can be accessed.
+As a part of the configuration every component needs to state its type, name, and some parameters that the C++ code of the component will use.
+The parameters are often used to define to which ports the hardware is connected.

 A limitation in the current design is in the somewhat complex process of adding support for additional components in the software, in which case quite a